 Browsers have a private browsing mode, which can help but is not foolproof.
-You should also bock cookies and use ad blocking software.
+You should also block cookies and use ad blocking software.

-Not secure: Google has a “cached” option at the end of the entry.
-A reader writes: “Regarding the recommendation to use Google cache to browse websites: That does not prevent your visit from being logged by the website in most cases.
-If the website contains images, you are still loading those images from the website rather than from Google.”
+Not secure: Search engines like Google often have a “cached” option in results.
+That does not prevent your visit from being logged by the website in most cases.
+If the website contains images, you are still loading those images from the website rather than from Google.

-As a general rule, don’t order stuff, sign website guestbooks, fill out forms, take polls, or respond to phone numbers on websites.
+As a general rule, don’t order stuff, write comments, fill out forms, take polls, or respond to phone numbers on websites.

-Bottom line: surfing websites is generally quite safe, but only you can decide what level of precautions is right for you.
+Bottom line: browsing websites is generally quite safe, but only you can decide what level of precautions is right for you.